lewismj/cucumber/Readme.md

 Firstly, it does not work on Windows (Classpath separator is incorrect).
 It uses the old SBT plugin interface and hasn’t been updated for some time.
 The author hasn’t responded to pull requests.

-There are two core projects, each has an example proejct illustrating the usage.
+There are two core projects, each has an example project illustrating the usage.

 - cucumber-plugin
 - cucumber-runner